jghoman/ccoss-airflow-workshop-2019/en/first_dag.md

 ### Define the dag

-Define a default_args dictionary based on [this documentation](https://airflow.apache.org/tutorial.html#default-arguments) and then add the dag:
+Define a default_args dictionary based on [this documentation](https://airflow.apache.org/tutorial.html#default-arguments) making sure you have the required fields. and then add the dag:
 ```py
 dag = DAG(
     'reporte_bicicletas',